-For Dutch tax purposes, capital gains may arise as a result of a sale of the real estate by the Fund or as a result of a reduction of the Investor's pro rata interest in the Fund.
+For Dutch tax purposes, capital gains may arise as a result of a sale of real estate assets by the Fund or as a result of a reduction of the Investor's pro rata interest in the Fund.
 Such reduction of the pro rata interest in the Fund can be a result of a redemption of Units held by the Investor or an issue of Units to another Investor.

 Under certain conditions, an Investor may allocate a capital gain resulting from its investment in the Fund to a reinvestment reserve (herinvesteringsreserve).
 Such reinvestment reserve can be used for a qualifying reinvestment in real estate which may include an investment by or in the Fund attributable to the Investor.
-A ruling by the Dutch Tax Authorities confirms that an Investor may allocate a capital gain to a reinvestment reserve [such ruling to be obtained].
-However, the use of a reinvestment reserve is subject to the specific circumstances of an Investor.
+A ruling by the Dutch Tax Authorities confirms that an Investor may allocate a capital gain to a reinvestment reserve.
+However, the allocation and use of a reinvestment reserve is subject to conditions relating to specific circumstances of an Investor.

 The Investor can offset tax losses incurred through the investment in the Fund against profits taxable in the Netherlands.
-Subject to certain conditions any tax losses incurred in tax years starting on 1 January 2013 and later can be carried forward without time limit Losses can be carried back one year.
-From financial years starting on 1 January 2022 or later, the loss relief in corporate income tax is limited to € 1 million, increased with 50% of the taxpayers' annual taxable profit exceeding € 1 million,
+Subject to certain conditions any tax losses can be carried forward without time limit Losses can be carried back one year. the offset of tax losses in a tax year is limited to $\notin$ 1 million, increased with 50% of the taxpayers' taxable profit exceeding $\notin$ 1 million.